Rhode Island DUI Lawyer

 - Refusal to submit to BAC testing under implied consent laws – automatic six month license plus fines and community service

-These are the penalties for an adult’s first DUI in Rhode Island that did not result in injury or death.
-A prior DUI conviction within the past five years will usually result in enhanced criminal penalties.
+These are the penalties for an adult’s first DWI in Rhode Island that did not result in injury or death.
+A prior DWI conviction within the past five years will usually result in enhanced criminal penalties.
 A court may also require an ignition interlock system as a condition of reinstatement of your license if you have prior convictions.

 - Up to a year in jail and/or fines of: